Updated September 2018

 - c) Are under compulsory age and has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014)

-Our Special Educational Needs (SEN) pastoral team oversee and review the provision for children with additional needs, ranging from those with specific learning needs, behavioral issues and children who just need a helping hand along the way.
+Our Special Educational Needs and Disability (SEND) team oversee and review the provision for children with additional needs, ranging from those with specific learning needs, behavioral issues and children who just need a helping hand along the way.